Here are the top Institutional holders of Array Technologies Inc. (ARRY) shares

 The top institutional shareholder in the company is FMR, LLC with over 19.02 million shares valued at $820.36 million.
 The investor’s holdings represent 14.97% of the ARRY Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Price (T.Rowe) Associates Inc with 17.49 million shares valued at $754.47 million to account for 13.77% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 6.44 million shares representing 5.07% and valued at over $277.97 million, while Zimmer Partners, LP holds 4.72% of the shares totaling 6.0 million with a market value of $258.84 million.

-Array Technologies Inc. (NASDAQ: ARRY) is -16.69% lower on its value in year-to-date trading and has touched a low of $29.05 and a high of $54.78 in the current 52-week trading range.
+Array Technologies Inc. (NASDAQ: ARRY) is -31.29% lower on its value in year-to-date trading and has touched a low of $29.05 and a high of $54.78 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ARRY stock was last observed hovering at around $35.35 in the last trading session, with the day’s gains setting it 0.59% off its average median price target of $46.00 for the next 12 months.
-It is also 32.19% off the consensus price target high of $53.00 offered by 12 analysts, but current levels are -8.91% lower than the price target low of $33.00 for the same period.
+The ARRY stock was last observed hovering at around $31.61 in the last trading session, with the day’s loss setting it -1.97% off its average median price target of $46.50 for the next 12 months.
+It is also 44.08% off the consensus price target high of $53.00 offered by 11 analysts, but current levels are 10.18% higher than the price target low of $33.00 for the same period.

-The stock witnessed a -18.94% In the last 1 month and extending the period to 3 months gives it a -1.45%, and is 2.60% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.37% over the week and 7.95% over the month.
+The stock witnessed a -29.36% In the last 1 month and extending the period to 3 months gives it a -23.29%, and is -15.48% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.86% over the week and 8.22% over the month.

 Array Technologies Inc. (ARRY) Analyst Forecasts